Lion's Mane (Hericium erinaceus) is a medicinal and culinary mushroom mainly used to promote the health of the brain

 This beautiful off-white mushroom consists of a full bunch of fine strands that are reminiscent of a lion's mane.

-It stimulates cognitive functions such as memory and concentration and supports the growth of NGF (Nerve Growth Factor) of nerve cells / neurons.
+It has the ability to stimulate cognitive functions such as memory and concentration and supports the growth of NGF (Nerve Growth Factor) of nerve cells / neurons.

 Lion's Mane is a so-called Nootropic: a substance that has a positive effect on the brain, stimulates it, protects it and improves cognitive functions.